TheLinuxITGuy/Rocky-Scripts/README.md

 Various scripts for Rocky Linux 9.4

 ## How do I use it?
-Follow the directions below.
+These scripts will allow you to install Rocky Linux 9.4 with NVIDIA drivers and KDE as your desktop environemnt.
+Please see directions below.
 ### Git method
+1. Download the Rocky Linux 9.4 DVD edition: https://rockylinux.org/download
-1. Run through your 9.4 install and be sure to select “Server” with NO GUI
+2. Run through your 9.4 install and be sure to select “Server” with NO GUI
-2. Login to TTY, then clone this project, and cd into it:
+3. Login to TTY, then clone this project, and cd into it:
     1. `git clone https://github.com/TheLinuxITGuy/Rocky-Scripts.git && cd Rocky-Scripts`
     2. Type: `chmod u+x ./*.*`
     3. Type: `./1.install-X11andKDE.sh` Let this script complete and go to the next step.